superadi04/cdp-sdk/typescript/CONTRIBUTING.md

 ## Example Scripts

 The CDP SDK includes several runnable examples.
-To run an example, ensure your `.env` file is set up correctly.
-Then run `pnpm tsx <path-to-example>`.

-- `src/examples/createEthAccount.ts` is a simple example that creates an Ethereum account.
-- `src/examples/sendEthTx.ts` is an example that sends a transaction to the Ethereum blockchain.
-- `src/examples/createSolAccount.ts` is a simple example that creates a Solana account.
-- `src/examples/sendSolTx.ts` is an example that sends a transaction to the Solana blockchain.
+See [examples/README.md](../examples/typescript/README.md) for more information.
+When you make a change to the SDK code, your change will automatically take effect when you run an example.

 ## Code Style